By Eric Peters, Automotive Columnist Photo courtesy of CARICOS

 Where’s the beef?

-This is the most obvious difference, driving-wise, between the Q and other super-sized (three-row) sport-utilities.
-It not only accelerates more swiftly than most cars (with the rev-matching downshifts of the seven-speed automatic adding to the ambiance of athleticism) it also takes curves at higher-than-legal speeds without making you feel reckless and stupid for doing it.
+This is perhaps the biggest difference, driving-wise, between the Q and other super-sized (three-row) sport-utilities.
+It not only accelerates more swiftly than most cars it also takes curves at higher-than-legal speeds without making you feel reckless and stupid for doing it.

 You can lean pretty hard on the Q and not put yourself at risk of toppling it over.

-Part of the reason for this is Infiniti’s Hydraulic Body Motion Control — an option the Q I tested had (it’s part of the $4,100 Deluxe Touring Package, which is also includes a 22 inch wheel/tire package).
-It tamps down body roll during cornering by pumping up the suspension on the outside of the corner you’re entering, to compensate for the lateral forces on all that high-riding bulk.
+Part of the reason for this is Infiniti’s Hydraulic Body Motion Control system, which tamps down body roll during cornering by pumping up the suspension on the outside of the corner you’re entering.
+This mitigates the lateral forces that would otherwise quickly unsettle all that high-riding bulk.

 The system works — and more, it works with subtlety.